Human population projections: Most populous nations by 2050 and 2100

 From 2024 to 2050, the eight highlighted countries are expected to account for about half of the world's projected population increase: India, Nigeria, the Democratic Republic of the Congo, Pakistan, Ethiopia, Tanzania, Egypt, and Indonesia.

 Population projections of the largest metropolitan areas

 Large urban areas are hubs of economic development and innovation, with larger cities underpinning regional economies and local and global sustainability initiatives.
 As of 2016, 757 million people live in the 101 largest cities; these cities are home to 11% of the world's population.
 By the end of the century, the world population is projected to grow, with estimates ranging from 6.9 billion to 13.1 billion; the percentage of people living in the 101 largest cities is estimated to be 15% to 23%.

-The following 101 metropolitan areas with the largest population projections for the years 2025, 2050, 2075, and 2100, according to professors Daniel Hoornweg and Kevin Pope, are listed below.
+The following are the 30 metropolitan areas with the largest population in 2025, and the projections for the years 2050, 2075, and 2100, according to the European Commission's Global Human Settlement Layer.